 External causes of disease

 These relate to the adverse effect on a person of exposure to their particular environment.
 Often a person's constitution will have made them especially susceptible to damp, heat, dryness, wind or cold.
 On a gross level we all know that extreme exposure to cold or damp or heat will make us ill.
 What the Chinese recognised was that in a subtler perhaps slower way these external influences affect our health.
-A straightforward and easy to follow example of this would be the ability of a draft (wind) to give one a stiff, painful neck.
+A straightforward and easy to follow example of this would be the ability of a draught (wind) to give one a stiff, painful neck.
 If exposure to the draft continues and the neck is left untreated, that stiff, painful neck may lead to headaches (creating more stress and less chance of the neck resolving itself), or it may spread the other way causing shoulder or back problems.
 Acupuncture is well placed to treat these kinds of conditions as well as much less obvious ones besides.

 Further information on: